There is a series of videos on How to Add a Baptism Entry showing the key features of the tutorials.

 Baptism records may be lodged with the Parish Church in question.

-So to cite the Newton Parish Church as the Repository, use the Link a repository… option.
+So to cite the Newton Parish Church as the A repository is a place (physical or online) where collections of original source data are stored and maintained., use the Link a repository… option.

 In the Repository window select Link a new repository to this source.